Onion River Chorus History

 The chorus has also not shied away from contemporary repertoire, most recently premiering the major new cantata, Raine Songs, by Burlington composer Don Jamison.

-In its nearly four decades Onion River Chorus has provided a rewarding opportunity for singers to broaden their horizons and participate in a group dedicated to presenting high level performances.
+Fo over four decades Onion River Chorus has provided a rewarding opportunity for singers to broaden their horizons and participate in a group dedicated to presenting high level performances.
 It has also continued to delight and educate its audiences through its stimulating programs.